TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Abstract

 \section{Abstract}

-The identification of relevant features, i.e., the driving variables that determine a process or the property of a system, is an essential part of the analysis of data sets whose entries are described by a large number of variables.
-The preferred measure for quantifying the relevance of nonlinear statistical dependencies is mutual information, which requires as input probability distributions.
-Probability distributions cannot be reliably sampled and estimated from limited data, especially for real-valued data samples such as lengths or energies.
-Here, we introduce total cumulative mutual information (TCMI), a measure of the relevance of mutual dependencies based on cumulative probability distributions.
-TCMI can be estimated directly from sample data and is a non-parametric, robust and deterministic measure that facilitates comparisons and rankings between feature sets with different cardinality.
-The ranking induced by TCMI allows for feature selection, i.e. the identification of the set of relevant features that are statistical related to the process or the property of a system, while taking into account the number of data samples as well as the cardinality of the feature subsets.
-We evaluate the performance of our measure with simulated data, compare its performance with similar multivariate dependence measures, and demonstrate the effectiveness of our feature selection method on a set of standard data sets and a typical scenario in materials science.
+The identification of relevant features, i.e., the driving variables that determine a process or the properties of a system, is an essential part of the analysis of data sets with a large number of variables.
+A mathematical rigorous approach to quantifying the relevance of these features is mutual information.
+Mutual information determines the relevance of features in terms of their joint mutual dependence to the property of interest.
+However, mutual information requires as input probability distributions, which cannot be reliably estimated from continuous distributions such as physical quantities like lengths or energies.
+Here, we introduce total cumulative mutual information (TCMI), a measure of the relevance of mutual dependences that extends mutual information to random variables of continuous distribution based on cumulative probability distributions.
+TCMI is a non-parametric, robust, and deterministic measure that facilitates comparisons and rankings between feature sets with different cardinality.
+The ranking induced by TCMI allows for feature selection, i.e., the identification of variable sets that are nonlinear statistically related to a property of interest, taking into account the number of data samples as well as the cardinality of the set of variables.
+We evaluate the performance of our measure with simulated data, compare its performance with similar multivariate-dependence measures, and demonstrate the effectiveness of our feature-selection method on a set of standard data sets and a typical scenario in materials science.

 \keywords{Dependence measure \and Information theory \and Mutual information \and Feature selection \and Machine learning \and Materials science}